real2two/discordeno-template/README.md

 A bot template for discordeno.

-## Read for message commands support
+## Read for message commands support template

 There's a seperate version of the template that supports message commands.